zzhikai/tp/docs/DeveloperGuide.md

 #### Rationale

-The sort command shows the list of applicants sorted by either `NAME` or `JOB` and in ascending or descending order.
+The sort command shows the list of applicants temporarily sorted by either `NAME` or `JOB` and in ascending or descending order.

 #### Implementation